 The Town of Barnstable Town Council recently voted to change the use of a parcel of land in Marstons Mills to affordable housing purposes and is preparing to issue a Request for Proposals for disposition of the property and development and resale of permanently deed restricted affordable homeownership housing.
+Habitat for Humanity was the successful respondent, and they propose to build two affordable homes on the property.

 The Town is currently conducting an evaluation of the Barnstable Adult Community Center for the potential to add affordable senior housing to the property.
+Property evaluation is currently underway, including a public engagement process.